markeyser/Deployment-of-ML-Models/notes-test.md

 And finally as we use mostly open source tools, this course is also suitable for open source lovers.

-So what will you take home from this course.
+## So what will you take home from this course?

-In this course you will get more than eight hours of video content and lifetime access to the lectures

-you will take.
+In this course you will get more than eight hours of video content and lifetime access to the lectures you will take.

+Ready to use code and deploy your machine learning models using this code the code will be suitable

+to create and expand your models in production with tests and error handling.

+Also you'll be provided with code to build the API eyes and make calls to them with life data.

+You will learn how to containerized your applications using Docker and we will guide you through deploying

+your machine learning systems onto both platform as a service and infrastructure as a service.

+Cloud computing solutions.

+Finally we also include links and references to what other companies are doing worldwide to smooth and

+streamline their machine learning pipelines.

+So would you like to know more about the course check the next video for the complete course curriculum

+and in the unlikely event that you don't find the course useful.

+There is a 30 day money back guarantee.

+So what are you waiting for.

+And well today learn how to put your machine learning models live and start getting true value from

+your machine learning models.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczNjkxMTI0NSwtNzQwMjI5MzkxLC02ND
-cwNjA2OTMsLTgxNTIyNTU4NywtODMzOTM2NjQ0LDE5NDUwODY3
-MzFdfQ==
+eyJoaXN0b3J5IjpbMzU3NDQ0NTgsLTc0MDIyOTM5MSwtNjQ3MD
+YwNjkzLC04MTUyMjU1ODcsLTgzMzkzNjY0NCwxOTQ1MDg2NzMx
+XX0=
 -->